helia295/torchpruning/README.md

 # torchpruning
-All about Gradient Pruning using PyTorch
+All about DNN Gradient Pruning using PyTorch